 - descrp = Delete for incorrectly charted feature - descrp = New for correctly surveyed feature - 5.
-Charted feature has an acronym change: - descrp = Delete for charted feature (delivered from CSF) - descrp = New for correctly surveyed feature recomd Recommendations Charting Recommendations - As needed, include information to ensure proper charting of a feature. to clisure proper charting of a feature.
+Charted feature has an acronym change: - descrp = Delete for charted feature (delivered from CSF) - descrp = New for correctly surveyed feature recomd Recommendations Charting Recommendations - As needed, include information recoma Recommendations to ensure proper charting of a feature.